diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 The Holocaust's prominence in public discourse emerged only after 1967, propelled by the Six-Day War and the Zionist Greater Israel project.
 Before this, Holocaust scholarship struggled for recognition.
 Raul Hilberg's groundbreaking work [*The Destruction of the European Jews*](https://en.wikipedia.org/wiki/The_Destruction_of_the_European_Jews) faced years of publication rejection, illustrating how the Holocaust was not initially central to either Jewish identity or Zionist advocacy.

 In 1947, the British ended the Mandate in Palestine and referred the territory's future to the United Nations.
 The United Nations Special Committee on Palestine (UNSCOP) submitted a partition plan to the UN General Assembly, which passed [Resolution 181](https://documents.un.org/doc/resolution/gen/nr0/038/88/pdf/nr003888.pdf) later that year, despite the opposition of Palestinians and most of the Arab states forming the Arab League.
 Keep in mind that at the time, Palestinians occupied 90% of the land, while Jewish settlers who were mostly recent immigrants from Europe owned 7% of the private land.
 The UN proposed to allocate approximately 55% to the Israeli state and approximately 45% to the Arab state, with Jerusalem and Bethlehem as a separate international zone.
-The unfairness of such a partition implied mass disapprobation and displacement of the Palestinians from their towns and villages,  particularly given the openly stated Zionist objective to Judaize the territory as much as possible.
+The unfairness of such a partition implied mass dispossession and displacement of the Palestinians from their towns and villages, particularly given the openly stated Zionist objective to Judaize the territory as much as possible.
 This is what the partition plan looked like:

 <img src="index_files/partition_plan.png" alt="UN Partition Plan 1947" width="50%">